 If you believe in love at first sight, Pittsburgh is the place for you.
-The second-largest city in the state of Pennsylvania, Pittsburgh is well-known for its modern growth industries, aspiring education, and rather electrifying cultural attractions.
+The second-largest city in the state of Pennsylvania after Philadelphia, Pittsburgh is well-known for its modern growth industries, aspiring education, and rather electrifying cultural attractions.
 Deeply devoted to its past, the city’s history is rooted in deep blue-collar values- a reminder that will follow you everywhere you go.

 The richness, great food, gorgeous architecture, and wonderful people are just some of the few things that make this place so special for residents, as well as tourists.
 It is a city you will never want to leave even if you were paid a million dollars to.
 Mesmerizing in every single aspect, let us walk you through the reasons why we left our heart in Pittsburgh:

 Alongside being one of the topmost livable cities in the US, Pittsburgh has a surprisingly cheap housing market.
 This makes it perfect for students, residents, and travelers.
 Access to green space, reliable healthcare, arts and culture, and beautiful architecture makes it a comfortable place for people to call home.

 2. The Friendliest People

 Anyone you ask will go on and on about how Pittsburghers are the kindest, sweetest, and the friendliest people.
 In a world where racism is rampant, Pittsburgh will feel on another planet.

 It is not uncommon to find yourself exchanging greetings and then numbers with the person next to you in a grocery line on a busy Monday morning.
 Pittsburgh is overflowing with love and peace, and its people are the best reflections.